Mission Statement of Ethnography.com

 Note Well: The opinions of the authors are entirely their own

 While any author will agree that their opinions are shared by all right-thinking people, all opinions are the authors’ own, and not representative of Ethnography.com, the other authors, their respective places of employment, or research funding sources.
 On the other hand, if more people would just back off and agree with our ideas, the world would be a better place and all known human ills would be eradicated.
 Or at least, that’s what our “preliminary research indicates.”

 If you want to cite us in papers or link to us, please feel free.

 Go to the Yale University page to learn how to cite blogs, as an example.
 The page shows examples of MLA, APA and Chicago styles for citing blogs in an academic paper.
 If you are linking to us from a webpage, it is fine to just credit the author and embed a link back to the article.
-Here is an example of how to cite an entry in an academic paper:
+Here is one example of how to cite an entry in an academic paper:

 Waters, Tony.
 2008.
 “The Battle for Kosovo on the Internet.”
 Ethnography.com.